hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/8-collision-detection/1-coldet-model-based.md

 Sensitivity can be adjusted to control responsiveness to collisions, and contact with external objects occurring while the robot is moving at low speed can also be detected.

-1. Touch the menu \[3: Robot parameter &gt; 14: Impact Detection &gt; 1: Model-Based Collision Detection\].
+1. Touch the menu `[3: Robot parameter  - 14: Impact Detection  - 1: Model-Based Collision Detection]`.

 ![](../../../_assets/tp630/coldet/model_based_coldet_tab_general.png)